-Our choice: Mercedes GLA 220 CDI
+Our choice: Mercedes GLA 220 CDI Sport

 Mercedes fits some rugged touches to the GLA, such as the plastic body cladding and wheelarches.
-SE models get 18-inch alloys and aluminium roof rails, while buyers looking for a little more visual aggression can opt for the AMG Line version of the GLA, which adds different alloy wheels and a sporty, subtle bodykit.
+Sport models get 18-inch alloys and aluminium roof rails, while buyers looking for a little more visual aggression can opt for the AMG Line version of the GLA, which adds different alloy wheels and a sporty, subtle bodykit.

 However, the display’s large bezel design is now starting to look a little dated, but it’s all solidly screwed together, and generally speaking, plenty of high-grade materials are used.
-Sadly though, some of the plastics lower down on the dashboard look a little low-rent.
+Sadly though, some of the plastics lower down on the dashboard look and feel a little low-rent.

 That’s not to say the GLA doesn’t handle well, because while a BMW X1 may be slightly sharper, the Mercedes is easily a match for the Audi Q3 in the fun stakes.

-The 4MATIC all-wheel-drive, which only the manual 200CDI model doesn't get, helps too.
-It is connected to a 7-Speed dual clutch automatic gearbox and can send up to 50 percent of the engine’s power to the rear wheels for improved corner exiting traction.
+The 4MATIC all-wheel-drive system, which only the manual 200 CDI model doesn't get, helps too.
+It is connected to a seven-speed dual clutch automatic gearbox and can send up to 50 percent of the engine’s power to the rear wheels for improved corner-exit traction.

 Our other complaint with the driving experience is the unnatural way the variable power assisted steering suddenly weights up as you apply more lock in tighter turns.

 However, twist the key in the ignition and you’ll be left in no doubt about what type of engine is under the GLA’s bonnet.
-The 2.1-litre diesel clatters noisily at idle, and sends vibrations through the controls and floor – it’s also gruff and strained on the move, and even on the motorway, things don’t really settle down either.
+The 2.1-litre unit clatters noisily at idle, and sends vibrations through the controls and floor – it’s also gruff and strained on the move, and on the motorway things don’t really settle down either.
 This is a real shame, because the combination of average ride comfort and a coarse engine undermines the Mercedes’ otherwise well insulated interior.

 The same 2.1-litre engine is also used in the 220 CDI, but it has 168bhp so it's noticeably quicker.
 However, it’s not quite as economical – it does 58.9mpg.
 One complaint with the diesels is they are noisy compared to the smooth 2.0-litre units found in the Audi Q3.
-The 2.0-litre petrol in the GLA250 is much more refined and with 208bhp it can go from 0-62mph in 7.1 seconds – economy is still a respectable 42.8mpg.
+The 2.0-litre petrol in the GLA 250 is much more refined and with 208bhp it can go from 0-62mph in 7.1 seconds – economy is still a respectable 44.1mpg.

 In terms of safety, Mercedes has always been ahead of the game as many of the features of its S-Class make their way onto the lower models in the range.
-It’s another Mercedes strength, and the GLA comes with pre-safe, which prepares you and the car for an impending accident, and collision prevention assist which automatically applies the brakes if it thinks a collision is imminent.
+It’s another Mercedes strength, and the GLA comes with pre-safe, which prepares you and the car for an impending accident, and collision prevention assist which automatically applies the brakes if it thinks you’re about to have a crash.

 As the Mercedes GLA is based on the A-Class hatchback, it carries over that car’s decent level of practicality.
-For instance, its 481-litre boot is over 60 litres bigger than that on the Audi Q3, while folding the rear seats flat frees up 1,235 litres of capacity.
+For instance, its 481-litre boot is over 60 litres bigger than that on the new Audi Q3, while folding the rear seats flat frees up 1,235 litres of capacity.

-Yet it’s not all good news for the Mercedes GLA, though: the combination of small side windows and dark trim feels claustrophobic, while the front seat runners are too close together, reducing foot space for those in the back.
+It’s not all good news for the Mercedes GLA, though: the combination of small side windows and dark trim feels claustrophobic, while the front seat runners are too close together, reducing foot space for those in the back.

-In the case of the Mercedes GLA fitted with the 134bhp 2.1-litre diesel 200 CDI with front-wheel-drive and a manual gearbox, it's a very cheap car to run.
-It can return 62.8mpg and has emissions of just 119kg/km CO2.
+In the case of the front-wheel drive Mercedes GLA 200 CDI with the manual gearbox, it's a very cheap car to run.
+It can return 67.3mpg and has emissions of just 110kg/km CO2.

 However, if there is one problem with the GLA it’s that unlike with the Audi Q3 you can’t get it with any of the smaller engines from the A-Class range.
-As a result the range starts at a higher price point.
+As a result the line-up starts at a higher price point.